moongazer07/rickgenere/readme.md

 _from moongazer 07

+you can also use the encoder/decoder online here https://replit.com/@moongazer07/rickgenere?v=1

 credits got to EZice#4111 from discord for the decoder you can get in touch with me at
 discord: μmoongazer07#1200